 The university will allow credit for work done at other institutions that are fully approved by the appropriate regional accrediting agency.
-Students from other colleges seeking admission must present evidence of honorable dismissal and official transcripts of their entire college history.
+Students from other universities or colleges seeking admission must present evidence of honorable dismissal and official transcripts of their entire college history.

-the Apply Texas Application.
+- Complete and submit an Application for Admission.
+Students must complete the Apply Texas application.
 The application is available in paper form or online at www.applytexas.org.

-- Pay the $25 non-refundable application fee.
+- Pay the $25 nonrefundable application fee.
 The fee must accompany the application.

-- The university permits students to transfer lower division (freshman and sophomore) courses from a community college as long as the work fulfills their particular degree requirements.
+- The university permits students to transfer lower division (freshman and sophomore) courses from a community college as long as the work fulfills the particular degree requirements.
 No work taken at a community college can be transferred as an upper-division (junior or senior) level course.

-- Transfer course work grade point average is brought in as CREDIT ONLY.
+- Transfer coursework grade point average is brought in as CREDIT ONLY.
 Transfer grades cannot be used to raise the grade point average at this university.
 Work brought in after the initial enrollment will not be used to duplicate previously transferred courses.

 - For credit evaluation of a course from a non-regionally accredited institution or a course originally intended as a non-transfer course from a vocational/technical program, please submit this form.

-This page was last updated on: November 20, 2015
+This page was last updated on: May 6, 2016